Venezuela arrests ex-policemen who shamed new force

 They were arrested on Friday, a statement from the attorney-general's office said, and will be charged with improper use of their service weapons.

-They were fired from the police after the video surfaced online (youtu.be/QiqPcg83YcI) this month.
+They were fired from the police after the video surfaced online (http://youtube/QiqPcg83YcI) this month.

 Policing is a hot topic in Venezuela, where murders and armed robberies are common, and more people have been killed in the last five years than in Mexico's drug war.
 The government has said it believes about a fifth of all crime is committed by members of the security services.